Extension Logo

 COMET: Changing our mental and emotional trajectory

-COMET is a two-hour interactive training program designed to help people support others who may be seen sad, anxious, distracted, or depressed.
+A two-hour training that will teach you how to support others who may seem sad, anxious, distracted, or depressed.

 What is mental health?